lelandwilliams/Acquire/README.md

 ## Status
-The UI is nearly complete, and is generally playable, albeit only against agents that choose their actions randomly.
-However, the close integration of view and controller that greatly helped me to get the UI up and running is now in the way, and I am writing working to seperate them, allowing them to communicate via network sockets.
+The UI is nearly complete, and is generally playable, albeit only against agents that choose their actions randomly, and the actions complete virtually instantaneously.

+However, the close integration of view and controller that greatly helped me to get the UI up and running is now in the way, and I am writing working to seperate them, allowing them to communicate via network sockets a la the client-server model.
+This work can be seen in the unstable branch.
-This way the view will have it's own event loop, which is necesary to add animations and other visual enhancements; likewise the controller will have it's own loop, and can broadcast game event notifications to all clients, human and AI, in the same way.
-Once this is done I want to explore the construction of a variety of agents, particularly neural nets, and experiment with using GAs to train them.
+This way the gui view will have it's own event loop, which is necesary to add animations and other visual enhancements; likewise the controller will have it's own loop, and can broadcast game event notifications to all clients, human and AI, in the same way.
+Once this is done the game will play the same, with or without human players.
+This will allow for experimention with a variet of agent construction techniques.